Chorography: Ptolemy's definition

 In his text of the Geographia (2nd century CE), Ptolemy defined geography as the study of the entire world, but chorography as the study of its smaller parts—provinces, regions, cities, or ports.
 Its goal was "an impression of a part, as when one makes an image of just an ear or an eye"; and it dealt with "the qualities rather than the quantities of the things that it sets down".
 Ptolemy implied that it was a graphic technique, comprising the making of views (not simply maps), since he claimed that it required the skills of a draftsman or landscape artist, rather than the more technical skills of recording "proportional placements".
 Ptolemy's most recent English translators, however, render the term as "regional cartography".

 Renaissance revival

-Ptolemy's text was rediscovered in the west at the beginning of the fifteenth century, and the term "chorography" was revived by humanist scholars.
+Ptolemy's text was rediscovered in the West at the beginning of the fifteenth century, and the term "chorography" was revived by humanist scholars.
+(Note: For example, by Lucia Nuti.)
 John Dee in 1570 regarded the practice as "an underling, and a twig of Geographie", by which the "plat" [plan or drawing] of a particular place would be exhibited to the eye.